francois-durand/cookiecutter-my_toy_package/docs/migration.rst

 Migration to Package Helper 2
 =============================

 Package Helper is **no longer maintained**.
-It is replaced by `Package Helper 2`_, which uses GitHub actions instead of additional services (such as Travis-CI and ReadTheDocs) in order to make your workflow even easier.
-For new projects, we recommend to use Package Helper 2.
+It is replaced by `Package Helper 2`_: in order to make your workflow even easier, Package Helper 2 uses GitHub actions instead of additional services, such as Travis-CI and ReadTheDocs.
+For new projects, we recommend using Package Helper 2.
 For your existing packages that used Package Helper, here is a migration guide to Package Helper 2.

 #.
 Directory ``docs`` → file ``conf.py``.
 In the list ``extensions``, add ``'sphinx.ext.githubpages'``.